bob-erdman/developer-dot/communications/dev-guide_rest_v2/getting-started/authentication.md

 <h3>Optional Headers</h3>

-Our tax engine allows for additional customization when calculating taxes through <b>Client Profiles</b>.
-For details about how Client Profiles work, see <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/">Customizing Transactions</a>.
+Our tax engine allows for additional customization when calculating taxes through <b>client profiles</b>.
+For details about how client profiles work, see <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/">Customizing Transactions</a>.
 For now, just know that you can pass an additional header to use a specific profile:

 <div class="mobile-table">
   <table class="styled-table">